TCA166/openCMS/README.md

 thisApp.render()
 ```

+Quite fast and easy isn't it?
-Then you may customise the end result of the script to your desires, adding new features or changing what you want!
+Then you may customise the end result of the script to your desires, adding new features or changing whatever you want!
+A more detailed usage example you can find [here](./testRender.py)